bsdpot/pot-book/docs/Network.md

 # ifconfig
 ```

-The alias 192.168.178.200 will be assigned to the network interface specified in `/usr/local/etc/pot/pot.conf` during the start phase.
-Now, your `pot` is bound to the address 192.168.178.200
+The alias `192.168.178.200` will be assigned to the network interface `POT_EXTIF`, specified in `/usr/local/etc/pot/pot.conf`, during the start phase.
+When running, the `pot` is bound to the address `192.168.178.200`.

 If you want to used a different network interface, `alias` network type support an additional option for that purpose:
 ```console